 INSIDE THIS ISSUE

-- February is African-American History Month, and please see a fascinating look back at Local 802 and black musicians during the age of the Harlem Renaissance.
+- February is Black History Month, and please see a fascinating look back at Local 802 and black musicians during the age of the Harlem Renaissance.

 - We’re pleased to feature an interview with tubist extraordinaire Howard Johnson.